britram/taps-transports/draft-ietf-taps-transports.md

 ## Congestion Control

-Congestion control is critical to the stable operation of the Internet, applications and other protocols that choose to use a datagram protocol (e.g., UDP or UDP-Lite) need to employ mechanisms to prevent congestion collapse and to establish some degree of fairness with concurrent traffic.
+Congestion control is critical to the stable operation of the Internet, applications and other protocols that choose to use a protocol that does not itself provide congestion control
+(e.g., UDP or UDP-Lite), need to employ mechanisms to prevent congestion collapse and to establish some degree of fairness with concurrent traffic.

+A variety of mechanisms have been used to provide the congestion control needed by an Internet Transport Protocol.
+A method is needed to
-A variety of techniques are used to provide congestion control in the Internet.
-Each technique requires that the protocol provide a method for deriving the metric the congestion control algorithm uses to detect congestion and the property of a packet it uses to determine when to send.
-Given these relatively wide constraints, the congestion control techniques that can be applied by different transport protocols are largely orthogonal to the choice of transport protocols themselves.
-This section provides an overview of the congestion control techniques available to the protocols described in
+deriving a metric that a congestion control algorithm uses to detect congestion and the property of a packet it uses to determine when to send.
+Given these relatively wide constraints, the congestion control mechanisms that can be applied by different transport protocols are largely orthogonal to the choice of transport protocol.
+This section provides an overview of the congestion control mechanisms available to the protocols described in
 {{existing-transport-protocols}}.

+Some protocols such as SCTP and TCP {{RFC5681}} offer a transport service controlled by a sliding-window-based receiver flow control.
+These methods commonly use a separate congestion window for congestion control, which allows the transport service to send bursts of data under the control of a separate congestion control window.
-Most commonly deployed congestion control mechanisms use one of three mechanisms to detect congestion:
+Each time congestion is detected, the congestion window is reduced.
+Most commonly deployed congestion control mechanisms use one of three methods to detect congestion:
 - detection of loss, which is interpreted as a congestion signal;
 - Explicit Congestion Notification (ECN) {{RFC3168}} to provide explicit signaling of congestion without inducing loss (see {{I-D.ietf-aqm-ecn-benefits}}); and/or
 - a retransmission timer with exponential back-off.

-Protocols such as SCTP and TCP {{RFC5681}} that use sliding-window-based receiver flow control commonly use a separate congestion window for congestion control.
-Each time congestion is detected, this separate congestion window is reduced.
-Data in flight is capped to the minimum of the two windows.
-This approach is also used by DCCP CCID-2 for datagram congestion control.
+The volume of data in flight is capped to the minimum of the two windows.
+This approach is also used by DCCP CCID-2 {{RFC4341}} for datagram congestion control.

+Some classes of applications prefer to use a transport service that allows sending at a specific rate, and prefer to vary this rate in response to congestion.
-Rate-based methods have also been defined based on the loss ratio and observed round trip time, such as TFRC {{RFC5348}} and TFRC-SP {{RFC4828}}.
-These methods utlise a throughput equation to determine the maximum acceptable rate.
+Rate-based methods offer this type of congestion control and have been defined based on the loss ratio and observed round trip time, such as TFRC {{RFC5348}} and TFRC-SP {{RFC4828}}.
+These methods utilise a throughput equation to determine the maximum acceptable rate.
 Such methods are used with DCCP CCID-3 {{RFC4342}} and CCID-4 {{RFC5622}},
 WEBRC {{RFC3738}}, and other applications.

+Another class of applications prefer a transport service that has been designed to allow unused capacity to be utilised, with a goal to readily yield to interactive or otherwise higher-priority, or loss-based congestion-controlled traffic.
-In addition, a congestion control mechanism may react to changes in delay as an indication for congestion.
-Delay-based congestion detection methods tend to induce less loss than loss-based methods, and therefore generally do not compete well with them across shared bottleneck links.
-However, such methods, such as LEDBAT {{RFC6824}}, are are deployed in the Internet for scavenger traffic, which will use unused capacity but readily yield to presumably interactive or otherwise higher-priority, loss-based congestion-controlled traffic.
+Such a congestion control method could react to changes in delay as an indication of congestion, and tends to induce less loss than a loss-based method.
+These methods generally do not compete well with them across shared bottleneck links.
+However, methods such as LEDBAT {{RFC6824}}, are deployed in the Internet for scavenger traffic.
+The methods are designed to allow unused capacity to be utilised, while have a goal to readily yield to interactive or otherwise higher-priority, or loss-based congestion-controlled traffic.

 # Existing Transport Protocols